Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: Experiments

+The experiment results for different modality baseline models are shown in Table~\ref{tab:method_comparison}.
 Analysis of these results leads to three main conclusions: (1) Multimodal models consistently outperform unimodal models across mostly tasks.
 For instance, in emotion recognition, SyDES-B improved the F1-score by 3.14\% gains over BERTweet, indicating the benefit of leveraging multiple modalities in sentiment-related tasks.
 (2) The unimodal image model (e.g., ResNet) consistently underperformed compared to the unimodal text model (e.g., BERTweet), suggesting limitations in capturing fine-grained visual semantics and underutilization of non-verbal cues.
-This further highlights the necessity of our proposed method.
 (3) Our proposed SyDES consistently surpassed SyDES-B in all tasks, validating the effectiveness of the non-verbal cues mining mechanism introduced during pre-training.